NAMAN3342/project-neuro/README.md

 ## Troubleshooting

 **Connection Issues:**
-- Make sure your Arduino is not connected to the Arduino IDE Serial Monitor
+- Make sure your Device is not connected to another Serial Monitor
 - Try a different USB port
 - Check that you selected the correct COM port
-- Verify the Arduino code is uploaded correctly and shows "3-Channel EEG RMS Band Power Started"
+- Verify the firmware is uploaded correctly and shows "3-Channel EEG RMS Band Power Started"

 **No Data Displayed:**
-- Check that all 3 EEG sensors are properly connected to A0, A1, A2
+- Check that all 3 EEG sensors are properly connected to Input 1, 2, 3
 - Verify the baud rate is set to 115200
 - Open the browser console (F12) to check for errors
 - Ensure electrodes have good contact with skin (use conductive gel if needed)